-- Through a written representation (which will be read out at the meeting) - In person at the Council offices
+- Through a written representation - In person at the Council offices

 Please note that due to the current rules on social distancing, the Council cannot guarantee that you will be permitted to attend the meeting in person.
 There are limited places in the Council Chamber and the numbers of public speakers permitted in the room will vary for each meeting.